-Grafton County prohibits the manufacture, possession (), use, sale, transfer or distribution of illegal drugs, drug paraphernalia or alcohol in the workplace, on County premises or at any other facility or another location while on duty, except for duly authorized authorities, e.g., law enforcement, who are permitted to possess illegal drugs, drug paraphernalia, or alcohol while performing their duties, and nurses or MNA's who are dispensing drugs to residents pursuant to a doctor's order.
-Prohibited conduct will result in disciplinary action, up to and including discharge. () Possession of alcoholic beverages in an unopened container with an unbroken seal securely locked in the employee's vehicle is not prohibited, provided the employee is at least twenty-one (21) years of age.
+Grafton County prohibits the manufacture, possession (\), use, sale, transfer or distribution of illegal drugs, drug paraphernalia or alcohol in the workplace, , on County premises or at any other facility or another location while on duty, except for duly authorized authorities, e.g., law enforcement, who are permitted to possess illegal drugs, drug paraphernalia, or alcohol as evidence while performing their duties, and nurses or MNA's who are dispensing drugs to residents pursuant to a doctor's order.
+Prohibited behavior also includes being under the influence of alcohol or suffering the after affects of drugs and/or alcohol while at work Prohibited conduct will result in disciplinary action, up to and including discharge.
+Please note: Prohibited conduct will result in appropriate disciplinary action, up to and including discharge. (\) Possession of alcoholic beverages in an unopened container with an unbroken seal securely locked in the employee's vehicle is not prohibited, provided the employee is at least twenty-one (21) years of age.

 Prescription and over-the-counter drugs are not prohibited when used for the purpose intended by the manufacturer and taken in the recommended dosage and/or according to a physician's prescription.
 In accordance with RSA 318-B: 14, I, controlled substances are to be possessed only in the container in which they were dispensed, or with proper ID (RSA 318-B: 14, II (b) or in a medication organizer (RSA 318-B: 14, II (c)).
-Any employee taking prescribed or over-the-counter drugs is responsible for consulting with the prescribing physician and/or a pharmacist to ascertain whether the medication may interfere with the safe performance of his/her job.
+Any employee taking prescribed or over-the-counter drugs is responsible for consulting with the prescribing physician and/or a pharmacist to ascertain whether the medication may interfere with the safe performance of the employee's job.
 If the use of a medication could negatively affect the employee's job performance or compromise the safety of the employee, co-workers, residents, inmates or the public, it is the employee's responsibility to notify their Department Head or Elected Official and either request a change of duty, if possible, or abstain from working to avoid unsafe situations.